Quality Assurance Analyst, IT Salary

 Common Career Paths for Quality Assurance Analyst, IT

 IT Quality Assurance Analysts who advance into the role of an IT Quality Assurance Manager are fairly uncommon.
 IT Quality Assurance Managers on average earn $94K per year.
-When IT Quality Assurance Analysts are ready for the next step in their careers, they often become Quality Assurance Engineers or Test Automation Engineers.
-Those roles pay an additional $23K and $27K, respectively.
+Quality Assurance Engineers or Test Automation Engineers are common next-step roles for IT Quality Assurance Analysts moving up in their careers; annual pay for Quality Assurance Engineers is $23K higher on average, and it's $27K higher for Test Automation Engineers.

 Popular Skills for Quality Assurance Analyst, IT

-Survey results imply that IT Quality Assurance Analysts put a diverse skill set to use.
+Survey results suggest that IT Quality Assurance Analysts put a wide range of professional skills to use.
 Most notably, skills in Web Software Quality Assurance, Test Planning, Quality Assurance / Quality Control, and SQL are correlated to pay that is above average.
 Skills that pay less than market rate include Project Management, Regression Testing, and Software Test.
-Most people experienced in Quality Assurance / Quality Control also know Web Software Quality Assurance (QA).
+Those proficient in Quality Assurance / Quality Control are, more often than not, also skilled in Web Software Quality Assurance (QA).

 Pay by Experience Level for Quality Assurance Analyst, IT